 What is a first look?
 First Look Wedding Pros and Cons

-While the bride debates the answers to these questions, the groom has another, much more simple question on his mind -
+While some couples might debate the answers to these questions, other couples may have another, much more simple question on their minds –

 What is a first look?

-The first look is an intimate moment on the wedding day shared between the bride and the groom to see each other for the first time before the ceremony.
+The first look is an intimate moment on the wedding day shared between two people who see each other for the first time before the ceremony.
 Before you start shaking your head no – no, I don’t like the first look wedding tradition, I want tradition tradition! – here are a few reasons to have a first look.

 5 Reasons to have a first look (or not)